runrig-coop/hedgerows/index.md

 but absolute property rights are seldom achieved by fiat alone.
 Some mechanism for enclosing the asset almost always seems to accompany legal protections, or even precede them.
-This holds true whether the "thing of nature" is a strip of land closed off by a fence or hedgerow, or intellectual property like software or digital media.
+This holds true whether the "thing of nature" is a strip of land closed off by a fence or hedgerow, or intellectual property (IP) like software or digital media.

 [^jus]: In civil or Roman law, the Latin terms would translate: